Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 How willing are UK consumers to purchase plant-based meat?

-During the study, respondents in the UK were asked how likely they were to ‘try’, ‘purchase’, ‘eat as a replacement’, and ‘pay a higher price’ for the plant-based meat product after seeing its packaging (in different colors).
+During the study, respondents in the UK were asked how likely they were to ‘try’, ‘purchase’, ‘eat as a replacement’, and ‘pay a higher price’ for the plant-based meat product after seeing its packaging (in different colours).
 The results are encouraging:

-• Try this product: While, for all colors, there was a strong eagerness to try plant-based meat products (40% to 45%), blue packaging stands out as being slightly more enticing when it comes to encouraging consumers to try plant-based meat products.
+• Try this product: While, for all colours, there was a strong eagerness to try plant-based meat products (40% to 45%), blue packaging stands out as being slightly more enticing when it comes to encouraging consumers to try plant-based meat products.

 • Purchase this product regularly: Willingness to purchase plant-based meat products regularly ranged from 23% to 30%, with products in orange packaging leading the way.